By using this site, you agree to the Privacy Policy and Terms of Use.

 Safety Profile and Tolerability Concerns

-Adverse events were frequent in both arms, consistent with the advanced age and comorbidity burden typical of IPF populations.
+According to the New England Journal of Medicine trial, adverse events were frequent in both arms, consistent with the advanced age and comorbidity burden typical of IPF populations.
 The most common treatment-related adverse effects in the treprostinil group included cough, throat irritation, and headache, all attributable to the inhalational route of delivery.
 Serious adverse events, including hospitalization for respiratory decompensation, occurred at similar rates between groups, suggesting that treprostinil did not introduce unexpected safety signals.

 For context on broader safety considerations in pulmonary diseases, see our Drug Safety section, which covers adverse event monitoring and regulatory oversight of inhaled therapies.